-Exhibits may be checked in between 8 a.m. - 12:00 p.m. on Saturday, July 20 or from 4:00-8:00 p.m., Sunday, July 21 in the 4-H Center.
+Judging - Wednesday, July 23, Judging will start at 10:30 a.m. in the 4-H Center Exhibit check-in between 8 a.m. - 12:00 p.m. on Saturday, July 19 or 4 - 7:00 p.m., Sunday, July 20.
+4-H'er must be present for judging.
+Exhibitor limited to one entry.

-ALL items in the display (including the project book) must be attached to display boards.
-NO additional items should be included.

-There is no maximum size limit for exhibits.
-Please choose a display size which is most appropriate for the exhibit you are bringing.
-Larger does not always mean better; use good judgment in creating your exhibit.

-- 50166----- Entrepreneurship: Be the E!: Exhibit a binder portfolio or display that includes the results of at least two completed activities from each year exhibitor has been enrolled in the project.
-Completed activities from previous years should be included. - 50168------ My Financial Future 1 Beginner: Develop a Financial Planning portfolio which includes the items listed below.
+Entrepreneurship: Be the E!
+(SF 50166) Be the "E" Entrepreneurship Guide - Required I - Exhibit a binder portfolio or display that includes the results of at least two completed activities from each year the exhibitor has been enrolled in the project.
+Completed activities from previous years should be included.

+My Financial Future 1 Beginner (SF 50168) My Financial Future Beginner Youth Notebook - Required Develop a Financial Planning portfolio which includes the items listed below.
 This project can be completed all in one year; or a member may take several years to explore each of the activities and develop a more detailed financial plan.
 The original OR photocopies of the completed activities from the project manual should be included in the portfolio.
-Each year enrolled in the project should build on previous year experiences. - First Year Complete a minimum of Activities 1-6 from the My Financial Future Beginner project manual which includes: Who Needs This?; Let's get SMART; Bringing Home the Bacon; Managing Your Money Flow; My Money Personality; and Money Decisions. - Second Year and Beyond Complete a minimum of Activities 7-11 from the My Financial Future Beginner project manual which includes: Banking your \$\$\$\$; Charging it Up; Check it Out; Better than a Piggy Bank!; and My Work; My Future. - 50169------ My Financial Future 2 Advanced: Building on your previous work in My Financial Future Beginner project, continue adding to your Financial Planning portfolio which includes the items listed below.
-Members are encouraged to spend more than one year involved in this project so they have time to thoroughly explore the learning modules and develop a greater understanding of financial literacy, planning for their future, and develop a comprehensive career and financial planning portfolio.
+Each year enrolled in the project should build on previous year's experiences.

+- First Year Complete a minimum of Activities 1-6 from the My Financial Future Beginner project manual which includes: Who Needs This?; Let's get SMART; Bringing Home the Bacon; Managing Your Money Flow; My Money Personality; and Money Decisions. - Second Year and Beyond Complete a minimum of Activities 7-11 from the My Financial Future Beginner project manual which includes: Banking your \$\$\$\$; Charging it Up; Check it Out; Better than a Piggy Bank!; and My Work; My Future.

+My Financial Future 2 Advanced (SF 50169) My Financial Future Advanced Notebook - Required Building on your previous work in My Financial Future - Beginner project, continue adding to your Financial Planning portfolio which includes the items listed below.
+Members are encouraged to spend more than one year involved in this project, so they have time to thoroughly explore the learning modules and develop a greater understanding of financial literacy, planning for their future, and develop a comprehensive career and financial planning portfolio.
 The original OR photocopies of the completed activities from the project manual should be included in the portfolio.
-Each year enrolled in the project should build on previous year's learning experiences. - First Year Complete a minimum of two activities from Module 1: Earning Income and Career Planning and Module 2: Organizing Your Flow. - Second Year Complete all activities not previously completed in Module 1: Earning Income and Career Planning and Module 2: Organizing Your Flow; AND a minimum of two the activities from Module 3: Working with Banks and Credit Unions: Bank on It and Module 4: Making Your \$ Work 4 U. - Third Year and beyond Complete all activities not previously completed in Module 3: Working with Banks and Credit Unions: Bank on It and Module 4: Making

-Your \$ Work 4 U; AND a minimum of two activities from Module 5: Credit and Consumer Breadcrumbs.
+Each year enrolled in the project should build on previous year's learning experiences.

+- First Year Complete a minimum of two activities from Module 1: Earning Income and Career Planning and Module 2: Organizing Your Flow. - Second Year Complete all activities not previously completed in Module 1: Earning Income and Career Planning and Module 2: Organizing Your Flow; AND a minimum of two of the activities from Module 3: Working with Banks and Credit Unions: Bank on It and Module 4: Making Your \$ Work 4 U. - Third Year and Beyond Complete all activities not previously completed in Module 3: Working with Banks and Credit Unions: Bank on It and Module 4: Making Your \$ Work 4 U; AND a minimum of two activities from Module 5: Credit and Consumer Breadcrumbs.
-- Ready4Life Challenge - For Ready4Life Career & Entrepreneurship Exploration Exhibit Opportunities for this project area, visit page 70 for the full list of requirements.